Mario54/smooch-parse-cloud/README.md

 ## Using Parse and Smooch in your app

 To use Parse in combination with Smooch, you first need to login using one of the Parse SDK.
 Then, you can call the `generateJWT` function to get a valid Smooch JWT.
 All the SDKs provide a way to call the Cloud Code function.
-After the JWT is generated, you can pass it to a Smooch SDK to securely initiliaze a session with Smooch.
+After the JWT is generated, you can pass it to a Smooch SDK to securely initialize a session with Smooch.

 Examples are given for how to use it for the Android, iOS and JavaScript SDK.
 - [Android](#android)